CMSgov/bluebutton-site-static/_posts/2018-06-05-Speed-up-data-transfers.md

 ExplanationOfBenefit resource can involve a large amount of data being transferred.
 To improve performance in this area we are introducing the ability to apply gzip compression.

-The following data types can be enabled for compression:
+The following content types can be enabled for compression:

 - text/html
 - text/plain
 - application/json
-- application/json+fhir
+- application/fhir+json

 The minimum payload size we will gzip is 1 kilobyte.